VMware Horizon 7.13.3 Composer

 5. Set it to Enabled.

-VMware Browser Redirection redirects the contents of the browser to be rendered by the client machine instead of the Horizon Agent machine.
-VMware Browser Redirection in Horizon 2106 and newer supports both Chrome and Edge.
+Browser Content Redirection redirects the contents of the browser to be rendered by the client machine instead of the Horizon Agent machine.
+Browser Content Redirection in Horizon 2106 and newer supports both Chrome and Edge.
 HTML5 Multimedia Redirection is the older feature.
-See VMware Docs.
+See Omnissa Docs.

 1. Edit a GPO that applies to the Horizon Agents.